canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 ✔ CVE-2021-44731 is resolved.
 ```

-You can observe that the required service was enabled and `pro fix` was able to successfully upgrade
+You can observe that the required service was enabled and `pro fix` was able to
-the affected package.
+successfully upgrade the affected package.

-## CVE/USN that requires reboot
+## CVE/USN that require a reboot

-When running an `pro fix` command, sometimes we can install a package that requires
+When running the `pro fix` command, sometimes we can install a package that
-a system reboot to complete.
-The `pro fix` command can detect that and will inform you
+requires a system reboot to complete.
+The `pro fix` command can detect that and
-about it.
+will inform you about it.

 You can confirm this by running the following fix command: